zaphosting/docs/docs/fivem-proxy.md

 We highly recommend purchasing higher network speeds if you plan to setup a server proxy, especially if your server has many players.
 This is because your VPS will be streaming raw TCP/UDP directly between the client (player) and the FiveM server.
 Otherwise, a server with base specs and minimal upgrades should suffice. :)
 :::

 We also recommend setting the proxy up with a **Domain** that you own.
-You should create an `A` or `CNAME` record on the domain you wish to use (for example `zapdocs.example.com`), pointing it at the IP Address of your __Linux VPS__.
+You should create an `A` record on the domain you wish to use (for example `zapdocs.example.com`), pointing it at the IP Address of your __Linux VPS__.
 This is what players will use to connect to the server, although you could technically use the IP Address of your proxy server instead if you wish.

 ### Accessing VPS